 “Political, Economic and International Relations in the Mediterranean”

-The postgraduate course “Political, Economic and International Relations in the Mediterranean” is replaced by the postgraduate course “Governance, security and development in the Mediterranean”, effective for the academic year 2014-2015.
+The postgraduate course “Political, Economic and International Relations in the Mediterranean” is replaced by the postgraduate course “Governance, Security and Development in the Mediterranean”, effective since the academic year 2014-2015.

 This postgraduate course focuses on:

 - the changing relationship of the Mediterranean subsystem in connection to the international and European environment

 - the role of international and regional operators in the broader Mediterranean basin

 - the study of political, economic and social problems which arise in the sensitive area of the Mediterranean